French, German, Italian leaders visit Kyiv to show support

-KYIV, Ukraine (AP) — The leaders of France, Germany, Italy and Romania arrived in Kyiv on Thursday in a show of collective European support for Ukraine as it tries to resist Russia's invasion, marking the highest-profile visit to Ukraine's capital since Russia invaded its neighbor.
+KYIV, Ukraine (AP) — The leaders of France, Germany, Italy and Romania arrived in Kyiv on Thursday in a show of collective European support for the Ukrainian people as they resist Russia's invasion, marking the highest-profile visit to Ukraine's capital since Russia invaded its neighbor.

-The French president's office said that President Emmanuel Macron, German Chancellor Olaf Scholz and Italian Premier Mario Draghi had traveled to Kyiv together, and that Romanian President Klaus Iohannis will join them there.
+The French president's office said that President Emmanuel Macron, German Chancellor Olaf Scholz and Italian Premier Mario Draghi, representing the three largest economies in Europe, had traveled to Kyiv together on a special overnight train provided by the Ukrainian authorities.

+President Klaus Iohannis of Romania — which borders Ukraine and has been a destination for many Ukrainian refugees — arrived on a separate train, tweeting on arrival: “This illegal Russian aggression must stop!”

-After getting off the train in Kyiv, Macron said they would visit sites where attacks occurred.
+After getting off the train in Kyiv, Macron said he and the other leaders would visit sites where attacks occurred.

-“It is an important moment,” he said.
-"It is a message of European unity toward Ukrainians.”

-Macron said they will speak with Ukrainian officials about “both the present and the future.”
+“It’s a message of European unity for the Ukrainian people, support now and in the future, because the weeks to come will be very difficult,” Macron said.

+The visit comes as the Russian forces press their offensive in the eastern Donbas region, slowly but steadily gaining ground on the badly outmanned and outgunned Ukrainian forces, who are pleading desperately for more arms from Western allies.

 German news agency dpa quoted Scholz as saying that the leaders are seeking to show solidarity but also their commitment to keeping up their financial and humanitarian help for Ukraine, and their supply of weapons.

-He added that this support would continue “for as long as is necessary for Ukraine’s fight for independence,” dpa reported.
+Scholz added that this support would continue “for as long as is necessary for Ukraine’s fight for independence."

-Scholz said that the sanctions against Russia were also significant and could lead to Moscow withdrawing its troops.
+Scholz said that the sanctions against Russia were also significant and could lead to Moscow withdrawing its troops, according to dpa.

-The European leaders are to meet with Ukraine’s President Volodymyr Zelenskyy.
-The economies of France, Germany and Italy are the three largest in the EU.

-The leaders arrived on a special overnight train provided by the Ukrainian authorities, and held long meetings in the dining car after midnight to align their positions ahead of meeting with Zelenskyy.

 Many leaders and regular people in the Baltic and Central European nations, which were controlled by Moscow during the Cold War, believe that Putin only understands force, and have viewed the efforts by Macron and others to keep speaking to Putin following his invasion as unacceptable.